hanzyn09/shooting/README.md

 # shooting
-target shooter with webGL.
+target shooter with webGL. </br>
-Five asteroids are randomly placed per game.
+Five asteroids are randomly placed per game. </br>
-If the asteroid is hit with a laser, you get 100 points.
+If the asteroid is hit with a laser, you get 100 points. </br>
-You don't shoot until you get out of the screen, HP is deducted by 1.
+You don't shoot until you get out of the screen, HP is deducted by 1. </br>
-If you shoot down all set asteroids, you accumulate points and move on to the next level to create a new environment.
+If you shoot down all set asteroids, you accumulate points and move on to the next level to create a new environment.</br>
 The higher the level, the more asteroids there are.

 [2019-11-07] version 1